Our Trustees

 Catherine Neace has been a resident of Athens for over 35 years.
 She attended Hilsman Middle and Cedar Shoals High School.
 She later graduated from the University of Georgia with a Bachelor of Arts in Political Science.
 She and her husband Keith have owned and managed Barberitos Downtown Athens since 2006.
 They have three children who attend Cedar Shoals High School and Hilsman Middle School.
 All three Neace kids attended Whit Davis Elementary.

-When not driving her kids to their Scout meetings, piano lessons, and sports practices, Catherine enjoys a nice run, reading, and a good laugh.
+When not driving her kids to their swim practices and after school activities, Catherine enjoys a nice hike, reading, and a good laugh.
 She looks forward to continuing her support of the staff & students of the Clarke County School District.

 Dr. Marsha Thomas